raspberrypilearning/imager-install/en/step_1.md

 + If you get this, click on `More info` and then `Run anyway`.

-+ Follow the instructions to install and run the Raspberry Pi Imager.

 + Insert your SD card into the computer or laptop’s SD card slot.

 + In the Raspberry Pi Imager, select the OS that you want to install and the SD card you would like to install it on.